mindspore-ai/mindscience/MindFlow/applications/data_driven/flow_around_sphere/README.md

 ### Dataset

-+ Source: Numerical simulation data of 3D flow around sphere, provided by Professor Chen Gang, School of Aeronautics and Astronautics, Xi'an Jiaotong University
++ Source: Numerical simulation data of 3D flow around sphere, provided by Professor Chen Gang, School of Aerospace Engineering, Xi'an Jiaotong University

 + Establishment method: The calculation status and establishment method of the dataset can be found in [paper](https://arxiv.org/abs/2307.07323), and the case is an example in the paper based on Cartesian uniform sampling method